 total capacity (IOPS) of each OSD (determined automatically)

 Using the settings in the specified profile, the OSD determines and applies the lower-level mclock and Ceph parameters.
 The parameters applied by the mclock profile make it possible to tune the QoS between client I/O, recovery/backfill operations, and other background operations (for example, scrub, snap trim, and PG deletion).
 These background activities are considered best-effort internal clients of Ceph.

 A mclock profile is “a configuration setting that when applied on a running Ceph cluster enables the throttling of the operations(IOPS) belonging to different client classes (background recovery, scrub, snaptrim, client op, osd subop)”.

-Depending on the profile, lower-level mclock resource-control parameters and some Ceph-configuration parameters are transparently applied.
+Depending on the profile type, lower-level mclock resource-control parameters and some Ceph-configuration parameters are transparently applied.

-The low-level mclock resource control parameters are the reservation, limit, and weight that provide control of the resource shares, as described in the OSD Config Reference.
+The low-level mclock resource control parameters are the reservation, limit, and weight that provide control of the resource shares, as described in the QoS Based on mClock section.

 mClock Profile Types¶

 mclock profiles can be broadly classified into two types,

 Built-in: Users can choose between the following built-in profile types:

 high_client_ops (default): This profile allocates more reservation and limit to external-client ops as compared to background recoveries and other internal clients within Ceph.
 This profile is enabled by default.